dimmyvi/tigress-requirements/draft-tigress-requirements.md

 - A single token of Provisioning Information shall be used for a single transfer of digital credential, shall not be redeemable for multiple additional transfer attempts.
 Sharing in a chain (when Receiver, after provisioning the credential to the device, becomes a new Sender using the same token of Provisioning Information) or sharing to multiple devices shall not be used with a single piece of Provisioning Information.
 - Implementation should be able to quickly and efficiently transfer data between Sender and Receiver devices.
 Mechanisms such as Push Notifications or Webhooks shall be used instead of mailbox polling to catch data updates in order to save device battery and network bandwidth.
-- An invitation for a shared credential transfer, sent to the Receiver device shall be a self-contained and self-sufficienct data (e.g. token, URL, or QR code) allowing a user of the Receiver device to start a process of transferring and adding a new credential.
+- An invitation for a shared credential transfer, sent to the Receiver device shall be a self-contained and self-sufficient data (e.g. token, URL, or QR code) allowing a user of the Receiver device to start a process of transferring and adding a new credential.
 Such invitation should be allowed to be sent over any generic communication channel (e.g. sms, email, NFC).

 TODO Security